RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Evaluation-Board/Datasheet/README.md

 <!--
 ##### Sensitivity Level

-The following charts show the receiving sensitivity of RAK4260 Evaluation Board at 866&nbsp;Mhz operating frequency.<br><br>
+The following charts show the receiving sensitivity of the RAK4260 Evaluation Board at 866&nbsp;Mhz operating frequency.<br><br>

 <rk-img